Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 Christmas in Salzburg - Cathedral - Domplatz

-The last weekend of November marks the beginning of the four-week season of Advent.
+The last weekend of November marks the beginning of the four-week Advent season.
 It is a time of repentance, reflection on our lives, and waiting for the birth of Christ.
 In the past, it was a time of strict fasting.
 However, the Church no longer requires fasting before Christmas, so the markets are full of food and hot drinks.

-On the city's main squares, near the cathedral, there is a cozy Christmas market where locals and visitors stroll slowly to the sound of Christmas carols.
+On the city's main squares, near the cathedral, a cozy Christmas market draws locals and visitors who stroll to the sound of Christmas carols.
 Before the frost sets in, you can buy warm clothes, gifts for your friends and family, and a delicious and satisfying meal.
 Among the traditional dishes, you can try Salzburg potato soup in a bread pan (Kartoffelsuppe), yeast dough doughnuts with sauerkraut (Bauernkrapfen), various fried, boiled and smoked sausages, baked potatoes with sour cream and bacon, sandwiches with lard and onions, as well as a variety of sweets.

 After washing down a hearty meal with mulled wine or non-alcoholic baby punch, it's time for some exercise to get rid of those extra calories.
 On Mozart Square, in front of the monument to the great composer, there is an ice rink with skates for hire.
 And right near the Mozart skating rink, you'll find the incredible Museum of Christmas!
-It's open all year round and is an absolute must-see!
+It's open year-round and an absolute must-see!

 To feast your eyes on the beautiful views of Salzburg, I recommend a hike up to Hohensalzburg Fortress.
 A leisurely walk takes about 30 minutes.
 From above, you will see the fabulous city of Salzburg and visit a fantastic Christmas market in the courtyard of the fortress.